NabilaKhan/RNA-NRD/README.md

 #### Python packages that should already exist:
 os, sys, shutil, math, random, subprocess, glob, time, argparse, logging, requests

-*** If any of the above mentioed package doesn't exist, then please install with command 'pip3 install package-name' ***
+*** If any of the above mentioned package doesn't exist, then please install with command 'pip3 install package-name' ***

 ## Run Instructions